Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 2

 This proves that strategy~1 survives but not that it wins since there is a positive density of closed sites, which does not exclude the possibility of having a positive density of sites which are not occupied, and so the presence of type~2 players, at arbitrarily large times.
-To prove extinction of the type~2 players, we use the coupling above together with an idea of the author \cite{lanchier_2012} that extends a result of Durrett \cite{durrett_1992}.
-This is done in the next lemma. \begin{lemma} -- Let $a_{11} = 1$.
-Then, there exists $\rho > 0$ small such that
+To prove extinction of the type~2 players, we use the coupling above together with an idea of Lanchier \cite{lanchier_2012} that extends a result of Durrett \cite{durrett_1992}.
+This is done in the next lemma.